 Although Christian activities are presented daily, children of all faiths are welcome to participate in our program.
 Classes are offered for children ages 2.5 through 5 years.

-A child must be 3 years old by October 1st to be admitted to the 3-year-old class and 4 by October 1st for the 4-year-old class.
-Children in the 3-year-old class will not be allowed to advance in the 4-year-old class during the school year.
+A child must be 2.5 years old plus 1 day to be admitted to the program.
+A child must be 4 by October 1st to be in the Pre-K class.
+Children in the Preschool class will not be allowed to advance classes during the school year.

 All students must be self-sufficient on the toilet or really close.
 “Pull-ups” are permitted for nursery school students who are at the end of the toilet training process.
 Please have your child practice independent toilet skills, (pulling pants up and down, wiping, hand washing, etc.) before school begins.
 Your child must be physically able to manipulate the school facility.